Gifftybabe/PushCoreAudit/README.md

 ---

 ### Introduction
 The EPNS Push Notification Protocol is a decentralized protocol enabling push notifications in the Ethereum ecosystem.
+It serves as a core part of the EPNS protocol, which allows decentralized applications (dApps) to send notifications to users in a secure and efficient manner.

 This review aims to assess the protocol’s smart contract for functional soundness and security best practices.

 ### Scope
 This review covers: